What is the vaginal ring?

 - vaginal irritation

-Women who use birth control with estrogen — like NuvaRing —have a slightly greater chance of certain serious problems than nonusers.
+Most women can use NuvaRing safely, but certain conditions increase the risk of serious side effects.
+Some of the most common side effects usually clear up after two or three months.
+Women who use birth control with estrogen-like NuvaRing —have a slightly greater chance of certain serious problems than nonusers.
 The most serious — in very rare cases — may be fatal.
 These include heart attack, stroke, or having a blood clot in the legs, lungs, heart, or brain, developing high blood pressure, liver tumors, gallstones, or yellowing of the skin or eyes (jaundice).
-The risk for these problems increases if you
+The risk for these problems increases if you:

 - are age 35 or older

 - are very overweight

 - have certain inherited blood-clotting disorders